 Ensure you have access to the ChatGPT interface by logging in to your OpenAI account.

 How to do it…

+By assigning roles, you'll be able to obtain expert-level insights and recommendations from the model.
+Let's dive into the steps of this recipe:

 To assign a role to ChatGPT, start your prompt by describing the role you want the model to assume.
 For example, you could use the following prompt:

 You are a cybersecurity expert with 20 years of experience.
 Explain the importance of multi-factor authentication (MFA) in securing online accounts, to an executive audience.